sysml/uniprof/README.md

 it allows you to create stack traces for VMs that don't use the frame pointer.

-To use this feature, use the `-e [ELF file]` option when starting uniprof, giving it the ELF binary of the kernel as parameter.
-If the binary is unstripped, this will also give you symbol resolution.
+To use this feature, use the `-e` or `-E` option when starting uniprof, providing the ELF binary of the kernel as parameter.
+If the binary is unstripped, the `-E` option will also give you symbol resolution.

 ### Using uniprof for standard Operating Systems
 If your Xen domain is not a unikernel, but rather a standard kernel with